People with diabetes are at increased risk of heart disease.

 What can I do to lower my risks?

-Nutarniq Essentials is a recognized nutrition therapy for heart health.
-Our pro-nerve omega-3 fats help support the nerves that control your heart and blood vessels healthy AND there is clinical evidence that 6-weeks of use can lower triglycerides and increase HDL.
+Frontline Neuropathy is a recognized nutrition therapy for heart health.
+The pro-nerve omega-3 fats in Frontline Neuropathy help support the nerves that control your heart and blood vessels healthy AND there is clinical evidence that 6-weeks of use can lower triglycerides and increase HDL.

 “Nutarniq Essentials has helped my diabetic neuropathy and heart disease.
 I have noticed improved blood flow to my feet and improved sexual health.” - Tony